Acuant/AndroidSDKV11/README.md

 ![](https://i.imgur.com/KR0J94S.png)

 **Note:** The acceptable quality image is well-cropped, sharp and with no glare present, has a resolution of at least 300 dpi (for data capture) or 600 dpi (for authentication).
-The aspect ratio should be acceptable and matches an ID document.
+The aspect ratio should be acceptable and match an ID document.

 ----------

 ## Updates

-**v11.6.0:** Please review [Migration Details](docs/MigrationDetails.md) for migration details (last updated for v11.6.0).
+**v11.6.2:** Please review [Migration Details](docs/MigrationDetails.md) for migration details (last updated for v11.6.2).

 ----------